blowb/blowb-doc/common-tasks/group-tasks-openldap.rst

 Common Group Related Tasks in the OpenLDAP Database
 ===================================================

-In this section, we will add a group named ``newgroup`` under ``ou=groups,dc=example,dc=com`` in the OpenLDAP database, where ``dc=example,dc=com`` corresponds to your domain.
+In this section, we will add a group named ``newgroup`` under ``ou=groups,dc=example,dc=com`` in the OpenLDAP database, where ``dc=example,dc=com`` corresponds to the domain specified in :doc:`../install-essential-docker/openldap`.
 We will also show how to add a user to an existing group.

 Enter the OpenLDAP container:
 ::

    ne openldap

-In the OpenLDAP container, run the following command to set up domain and the new group name as bash variables (replace ``example.com`` with your domain configured in :doc:`../install-essential-docker/openldap`):
+In the OpenLDAP container, run the following commands to assign the domain and the new group name to bash variables (replace ``example.com`` with your domain configured in :doc:`../install-essential-docker/openldap`):
 ::

    MY_DOMAIN=example.com